vernongayle/qstep_jupyter/README.md

 ##An introduction to Jupyter Notebooks - a quick-step towards literate computing and reproducible research

-The material in the repository is designed to support Q-Step students.
+The material in the repository is designed for Edinburgh Q-Step students (http://www.q-step.ed.ac.uk/) who wish to use Jupyter Notebooks.

+The material supports a Edinburgh Q-Step Workshop held in January 2017.

 ###Getting Started